 Spouses in Alaska Inheritance Law

-In Alaska, which is a community property state, if you die with a spouse and without a will, your spouse’s inheritance depends on whether for not you have living parents or descendants.
+Alaska allows couples to create a community property agreement to specify which assets or debts should be considered equally shared.
+So if you die with a spouse and without a will, your spouse’s inheritance can depend on whether or not you have living parents or descendants.
 Descendants include children, grandchildren, and great-grandchildren.
 If you have no living parents or descendants, your spouse will inherit all of your intestate property.

 If you have living parents but no descendants, your spouse will inherit the first $200,000 of your intestate property.
 They will also inherit 3/4 of any remaining intestate property.
 Your parents will inherit any remaining intestate property after your spouse has gotten their share.